 Monitoring Your Biomarkers

-For patients on a ketogenic diet, I regularly monitor specific biomarkers for patients to track progress as well as to identify any harmful metabolic changes.
+For patients on a keto diet, I regularly monitor specific biomarkers for patients to track progress as well as to identify any harmful metabolic changes.
 This is key to ensure there is no long-term damage to the thyroid and sex hormones in particular.
 Women need to be especially mindful.
 Our thyroid hormone helps to regulate our metabolism.
 Eating a ketogenic diet can inhibit the conversion of T4 to T3 (active thyroid hormone), leading to subclinical or worsening hypothyroidism.
 Women are more likely than men to be diagnosed with autoimmune conditions like hypothyroidism and should have their labs closely monitored by a physician.

 The biomarkers I track in my patients on ketogenic diets usually include: